 Home > Travel information > Special travel needs > Customers with disabilities > Portable oxygen concentrators

-Generally the Federal Aviation Administration (FAA) prohibits the use of personal oxygen units during flight because they contain compressed gas or liquid oxygen that is defined as hazardous material.
-However, the FAA has issued guidelines permitting the onboard use of certain portable oxygen concentrators.
+Generally, the Federal Aviation Administration (FAA) prohibits the use of personal oxygen units during flights because they contain compressed gas or liquid oxygen that is defined as hazardous material.
+However, the FAA has issued guidelines permitting the onboard use of certain portable oxygen concentrators (POCs).

-Portable oxygen concentrators (POCs), approved by the FAA, may be carried and used on board United® flights worldwide at no charge, in accordance with specific FAA guidelines.
+POCs, approved by the FAA, may be carried and used on board United flights worldwide at no charge, in accordance with specific FAA guidelines.

 Note: When connecting to or from any other airline, including codeshare flights other than those operated by United or United Express®, the customer is responsible for notifying and making independent arrangements directly with the other airline.
 The current FAA authorization enables, but does not require, airlines to accept POCs.
 Some airlines may not accept them or may require a fee.
 Please note that not all United Express carriers permit use of oxygen concentrators and/or only accept specific types.

 Customers wanting to use a POC on board must provide a minimum 48-hour advance notification to United.
-The disability desk in reservations (1-800-228-2744) will ensure the device you are planning to use is on the list of current, approved devices and will help provide guidance on the number of batteries you will need for your flight.
+The disability desk at the United Customer Contact Center (1-800-228-2744) will ensure the device you are planning to use is on the list of current, approved devices and will help provide guidance on the number of batteries you will need for your flight.